TheNinth7/openhab-garmin/source/README.md

 ### Folder `sitemap`

-Provides the data model for parsing and representing sitemap content from openHAB.
-It includes:
+This folder defines the data model for parsing and representing sitemap content from openHAB.
+It forms the foundation for building the user interface menus.
+The following subdirectories and files are included:

-* `SitemapHomepage`: Represents the root (homepage) of the sitemap.
-* `SitemapElement`: Base class for all sitemap elements.
+* `base/SitemapElement`: The abstract base class for all sitemap elements.
-* `SitemapPrimitiveElement`: Base class for all widget-type elements.

-These classes serve as the foundation for building the user interface menus.
+* `factory/SitemapElementFactory`: Responsible for instantiating the appropriate `SitemapElement` subclass from a JSON representation of a sitemap element.
+* `item-descriptions`: Contains classes that model the state and command descriptions of openHAB items.
+* `sitemap-pages`: Contains `SitemapElement` subclasses that act as containers, grouping other sitemap elements (e.g., frames, groups).
+* `sitemap-primitives`: Contains `SitemapElement` subclasses representing basic UI components such as switches, sliders, and text labels.

 ---